Molecular mechanisms of transcriptional regulation in eukaryotes

 Crystal structure of 14-subunit yeast RNA polymerase I. The background shows an electron micrograph of Miller chromatin spreads where nascent pre-rRNA transcripts form tree-like structures (Fernandez-Tornero et al., 2013).

 The Müller group uses integrated structural biology, biophysical and biochemical approaches to learn about the molecular mechanisms of transcription regulation in eukaryotes, where DNA is packaged into chromatin.

 Previous and current research

 Elongator: The 6-subunit Elongator complex was initially identified as a transcriptional regulator associated with elongating RNA polymerase II.
 However, recent results suggest that Elongator is involved in the specific modification of uridines at the wobble base position of tRNAs.
 Our group recently solved the Elp456 subcomplex that forms a ring-like heterohexameric structure resembling hexameric RecA-like ATPases.
-We are now pursuing the structural analysis of the entire Elongator complex to gain further insight into its function.
+We are now pursuing the structural and functional analysis of the entire Elongator complex to gain further insight into its molecular function.